hooi0002/csv-workshop/README.md

 # csv-workshop
-Workshop exercises to learn the csv python standard library (created for SF Python Project Night)
+Exercises to learn about working with .csv files using Python (created for SF Python Project Night)

 ## Goals